CLOSED: November ~ April

 Agriculture . . . . .Agriculture is the area's biggest business; as evidence of the impact of farming, you'll notice field after field with large center-pivot-irrigation systems; in fact, the county is the most irrigated county east of the Mississippi River.
 Due to the enviable micro-climate, the county grows a long list of popular food commodities.

-Spring and the Swans have come to Nottawa Fruit Farm
+WINTER has come to Nottawa Fruit Farm